tymonherzyk/neutral-modelling-framework/Fitting/README.md

 dataFilename = sprintf('%s%s%s_T%s_S%s.mat',originalDataIdentifier, MainParameters.saveDataIdentifier, fixedParameters,  originalTotalTime, originalTotalSamplePoints); %build new data filename
 Log.FunctionParameters = FunctionParameters; %store function parameters used in log file
 ```
 The series of `if` statements determines wheteher each model parameter has been estimated or was fixed within the optimisation.
-The appropriate result is then stored in the `Results` data structure.
+The appropriate result is then stored in `Results`.
 Variables `nll`, `funcCount`, `iterations`, `algorithm` and `message` are also stored in `Results`.
 All variables stored in the `FunctionParameters` are passed into the `Log` data structure. `Results` and `Log` are passed back to _fitting.m_ on completion of _sloanfit.m_.

 ## mlefit.m and mlecustomfit.m
 It is important to note that the maximum likelihood estimation of the unknown model parameters within _hubbellfit.m_ and _sloanfit.m_ is undertaken by the custom function _mlefit.m_.
 This, in turn, utilises _mlecustomfit.m_.
 Both functions are modifications made to the original MATLAB functions _mle.m_ and _mlecustom.m_ respectively, which are proprietary to MathWorks, Inc. The reason for making these modifications is to allow for the output of additional outputs from `fminsearch`.
 These outputs are the minimum negative loglikliehood value reached by the optimisation method stored in `nll` and the `output` data structure that holds information about the optimisation process.
 These modifications are intended for research and educational purposes only. __Functions _mlefit.m_ and _mlecustomfit.m_ must be created and saved in the same folder as _hubbellfit.m_ and _sloanfit.m_ for the Fitting Package to operate correctly__

 To create _mlefit.m_ a copy of _mle.m_ must first be made. _mle.m_ can be found in MATLAB program files with the stats toolbox.
 File path will look similar to _C:\Program Files\MATLAB\R2020b\toolbox\stats\stats\_.
 Save this copy as _mlefit.m_ within the _Fitting_ folder.
 In total only three lines are modified between _mle.m_ and _mlefit.m_.
 These are lines 1, 245 and 247.
-Line 1 referees to the function definition line, this is altered to include additional outputs `nll` and `output`.
+Line 1 refers to the function definition line, this is altered to include additional outputs `nll` and `output`.
 Lines 245 and 247 refer to calling the function associated with handling a user-defined distribution, these are modified to call _mlecustomfit.m_ instead of _mlecustom.m_ which passes the desired outputs.
 The modified lines of code are provided in order below:
 ```matlab
 function [phat, pci, nll, output] = mlefit(data,varargin) %%edited to include nll and output as output vectors
 ```